Extended Testing Time

 - Student submits a request for extended time to the instructor.

-- If the instructor approves the request, the instructor may conduct the extended time test under his or her guidance or use the services of the AAC.
+- If the instructor approves the request, the instructor may conduct the extended time test under their guidance or use the services of the AAC.

 - The AAC serves as the primary site for extended time testing for tests that take place outside of the classroom and at other than the instructor’s scheduled testing times.